Azelastine and Fluticasone

 • Drug-drug interactions: Potentially significant interactions may exist, requiring dose or frequency adjustment, additional monitoring, and/or selection of alternative therapy.
 Consult drug interactions database for more detailed information.

-Growth (adolescents and children); signs/symptoms of HPA axis suppression/adrenal insufficiency; possible eosinophilic conditions (including Churg-Strauss syndrome); glaucoma and/or cataracts especially in patients with a change in vision; infection; adverse nasal effects (eg, nasal septal perforation, nasal ulceration, epistaxis, localized Candida albicans infections)
+Growth (adolescents and children); signs/symptoms of HPA axis suppression/adrenal insufficiency; possible eosinophilic conditions (including eosinophilic granulomatosis with polyangiitis [formerly known as Churg-Strauss]); glaucoma and/or cataracts especially in patients with a change in vision; infection; adverse nasal effects (eg, nasal septal perforation, nasal ulceration, epistaxis, localized Candida albicans infections)

 • Discuss specific use of drug and side effects with patient as it relates to treatment.
 (HCAHPS: During this hospital stay, were you given any medicine that you had not taken before?
 Before giving you any new medicine, how often did hospital staff tell you what the medicine was for?
 How often did hospital staff describe possible side effects in a way you could understand?)

 • Patient may experience headache or change in taste.
-Have patient report immediately to prescriber signs of infection, severe dizziness, passing out, severe nausea, severe vomiting, severe loss of strength and energy, severe nose irritation, rhinitis, wheezing, vision changes, eye pain, severe eye irritation, severe nosebleed, fatigue, or thrush (HCAHPS).
+Have patient report immediately to prescriber signs of infection, signs of adrenal gland problems (severe nausea, vomiting, severe dizziness, passing out, muscle weakness, severe fatigue, mood changes, lack of appetite, or weight loss), severe nose irritation, rhinorrhea, nose crusting, wheezing, vision changes, eye pain, severe eye irritation, severe nosebleed, fatigue, or thrush (HCAHPS).

 • Educate patient about signs of a significant reaction (eg, wheezing; chest tightness; fever; itching; bad cough; blue skin color; seizures; or swelling of face, lips, tongue, or throat).
 Note: This is not a comprehensive list of all side effects.
 Patient should consult prescriber for additional questions.